Go clean and green - sustainable travel options

 The Council supports sustainable transport options through the following initiatives:

-- On-street bike parking across the borough
+- On-street cycle parking across the borough

-- Bike hangars in a number of estates
+- Bike hangars in local authority estates

 - Free one-to-one cycle training